 - A. The general minor (minimum of 21 credits) consists of: 1.
 248; 2.
 231 (recommended) IDS 171 may be substituted, with two credits counted toward English; 3. a writing course above English 113; 4.
-12 credits of literature courses numbered 270 or higher.
-Minor declaration forms are available from the English Department and from the Registrar's Office.
+12 credits of literature courses numbered 295 or higher.
+Minor declaration forms are available from the Department of English and from the Registrar's Office.
 For further details consult the advisor for English minors, Myra Kohsel, Lubbers 321. - B. The teaching minor consists of 24-26 credits, numbered 200 or above, distributed as follows: 1.
-213; 2.
+213, 279, or 360; 2.
 248; 3.
 231 (recommended) IDS 171 may be substituted, with two credits counted toward English; 4.
-271; 5.
-272; 6. electives
+302; 5.
+306; 6. electives in literature or writing to bring the total credits to at least 24.
+Methods

-- in literature or writing to bring the total credits to at least 24.
-Methods of Teaching English (English 380) is required if English is the field chosen for student teaching; if student teaching is in another field, English 380 is suggested as an elective.
-English 380 may be credited toward an English minor, and is strongly recommended.
-Minor declaration forms are available from the English Department and from the Registrar's Office.
+- of Teaching English (English 380) may be credited toward an English minor.
+It is required if English is the field chosen for student teaching; if student teaching is in another field, English 380 is strongly recommended as an elective.
+Minor declaration forms are available from the Department of English and from the Registrar's Office.
 For further details, consult the advisor for English minors, Myra Kohsel, Lubbers 321. - C. The writing minor consists of a minimum of 18 credits of courses on writing. not including English 113.
 If arrangements are made in advance, credit toward the writing minor can also be given for internships which involve a significant amount of writing or editing, and for courses in other departments which involve internship-type experience and a significant amount of writing.
 Students should be aware that the writing minor is not approved for teacher certification by the state.
-Because of the importance of directed experience in writing, students pursuing this minor are strongly encouraged to write for campus publications, take part in the visiting writers series, and/or work on the staff of the Academic Support Center.
-Minor declaration forms are available from the English Department and the Registrar's office.
+Because of the importance of directed experience in writing, students pursuing this minor are strongly encouraged to write for campus publications, take part in the visiting writers series, and/or work on the staff of the Academic Support Center, Minor declaration forms are available from the Department of English and the Registrar's office.
 Further details and advice about course selection, particularly arrangements for securing English credit for internships in other departments, may be obtained from the advisor for English minors, Myra Kohsel, Lubbers 321.
 Courses counted toward a writing minor may not also be counted toward an English major, an English minor, or an English-Communication Composite major.

-HONORS PROGRAM:
+HONORS PROGRAM